david8zhang/pirate-rpg/readme.md

 ## Bugs to fix

 - Spawners are bugged sometimes, spawning way too many enemies
-- Boarding ships is broken
 - Crafting menu bug after player embarks on ship
+- Boarding enemy ships is bugged
+- Player is still inside ship after dying, and cannot board a new ship

 ## Easy wins